axinc-ai/ailia-models/natural_language_processing/t5_base_japanese_summarization/README.md

 ## Input

 [TEXT file.](./input.txt)
-This text was adapted from a wikipedia page of Kohukuji temple.
+This text was adapted from the wikipedia page of Honfukuji temple.

 ## Output